 Gender-based violence is a major problem in Nigeria.
 In a lot of cases, it involves young girls who are raped by people they trust.
 And if they become pregnant, it fills them with fear and shame.
 Two or three months may go by without them telling anyone, and they might try to use an unsafe method to end the pregnancy.
 Information and options could save their lives.
 For me, that is the motivation for our work in Nigeria to expand access to safe abortion information and services.

-—Lucky Palmer, national program manager, Ipas Nigeria
+—Lucky Palmer, Interim Country Director, Ipas Nigeria